simonbray/training-material/topics/computational-chemistry/tutorials/setting-up-molecular-systems/tutorial.md

 # Introduction
 {:.no_toc}

-In this tutorial, we'll cover the basics of molecular modelling by setting up a protein and uploading this to Galaxy.
+In this tutorial, we'll cover the basics of molecular modelling by setting up a protein in complex with a ligand and uploading the structure to Galaxy.

 > ### Agenda
 >